-Mast refers to specific kinds of fruits of woody species.
-Hard mast possesses a hard exterior, as in acorns, while soft mast has fleshy fruits as in berries.
+Southern species that produce mast-Mast refers to specific kinds of fruits of woody species.
+Hard mast possesses a hard exterior, as in acorns, while soft mast has fleshy fruits, as in berries.
 Both forms of mast are important in the diets of southern wildlife.
-Many southern woody plants produce mast (Table 11).
-Mast yields are unpredictable from one year to the next, and vary according to species, location, and weather.
+Many southern woody plants produce mast (table 1.11).
+Mast yields are unpredictable from one year to the next and vary according to species, location, and weather.